Swolebrain/frontend-nanodegree-mobile-portfolio/README.md

 10) (Third submission) Changed the movement of the pizzas from using style.left to using css translateX <br>
 11) (Third submission) Added the backface visibility hack to the css for the movers <br>
 12) (Third submission) Changed the row and column counting code from using screen width and height to using window width and height <br>
 13) (Fourth submission) Fixed bug where all pizzas in a given column move in sync if the computed number of columns is 5.
+Figured out that in certain displays the number of computed columns was matching my number of phases (i = 5) so that's why the movements of all pizzas in the columns were lining up.
+Should be fixed now, my number of phases now depends on window width as well.
+The video from that reviewer was instrumental in coming up with the fix; I wouldn't have known what the symptom was otherwise.

 For the pizza resizing portion of the project, I simply moved the call to determineDx() and the calculation of newWidth to